werner-matthias/aihPOS/README.md

 ```

 ## Remark
-Since aihPOS should support an undergraduate course at an German university, all
+Since aihPOS should support an undergraduate course at a German university, all
 source comments are in German.
 Possibly, I will create a branch with translations
 once the code is stable.